Ishaan-Jog/Ishaan-Jog/README.md

-## Hi there 👋
+# 👋 Hi, I’m Ishaan Jog!

+🎓 I’m a diploma student at [PCET's Pimpri Chinchwad Polytechnic, Pune](https://www.pcpolytechnic.com/)
+💻 Stream: Computer Engineering
+🤖 I’m passionate about AI, Python, and web technologies.
+🚀 Currently exploring new horizons and eager to learn more about computers and tech.

+---

+### 🛠️ Tech Interests
+- Artificial Intelligence
+- Python Programming
+- Web Development (Frontend & Backend)
+- All things Computer Engineering!

+---

+### 🌱 What I’m up to
+- Building my foundations in computer engineering
+- Experimenting with new tech and frameworks
+- Always curious and ready to learn

+---

 <!--
-**Ishaan-Jog/Ishaan-Jog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Ishaan-Jog/Ishaan-Jog** is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->